MicrosoftDocs/microsoft-salescopilot-docs/articles/create-teams-meeting.md

 ---
 title: Create a Teams meeting and generate meeting insights
-description: Learn how to create a Teams meeting and generate meeting insights using Sales app. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to create a Teams meeting and generate meeting insights using the Sales app. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot